 2. The Camera Shouldn’t Be Necessarily Expensive

-Technique, no matter how good it is, is just a tool for realizing your ideas, it won’t make good shots for you, it won’t be able to breathe life into them.
-Your own creative idea and perception of the surrounding world is important.
+The technique, no matter how good it is, is just a tool for realizing your ideas, it won’t make good shots for you, it won’t be able to breathe life into them.
+Your own creative idea and perception of the surrounding world are important.

 It makes sense to buy a more professional camera when you begin to clearly understand what exactly you want to achieve with it and why.